Sa3doun13/PADL-2022/README.md

-A Decomposition based on Constrained Clustering Algorithm for Job-shop Sccheduling
+A Decomposition based on Constrained Clustering Algorithm for Job-shop Scheduling Problem
 ==============================

 This folder contains the implementation of the paper "Decomposition-based job-shop scheduling with constrained clustering".